Enrique Neblett, PhD

 In 2022, Dr. Neblett was selected as a recipient of the Society for Clinical Child and Adolescent Psychology Distinguished Career Award, and in 2021, he was named the inaugural recipient of the National Institute of Mental Health James Jackson Memorial Award.
 Dr. Neblett has also received several teaching and mentoring awards including recognition as Mentor of the Year by the Black Caucus of the Society for Research in Child Development (2019), the Tanner Award for Excellence in Undergraduate Teaching, the Faculty Award for Excellence in Doctoral Mentoring (2017), and the Chapman Family Teaching Award (2014).
-From 2006 - 2008, Dr. Neblett was a National Science Foundation Postdoctoral Research Fellow.
+From 2008- 2019, he was a professor of psychology and neuroscience at UNC.
+From 2006-2008, Dr. Neblett was a National Science Foundation Postdoctoral Research Fellow.

 Dr. Neblett earned his Sc.B. from Brown University and his M.S from the Pennsylvania State University.
 He earned his Ph.D. in Psychology from the University of Michigan in 2006 and completed postdoctoral training at Howard University in Psychology and Cardiovascular Psychophysiology.